sampscl/open_boss/docs/development.md

 Urgent

 - [ ] Network config in UI
+- [ ] On-screen keyboard for pi kiosk
 - [ ] Installation system for less technical users
 - [ ] Adjust the device code to be more testable and write tests
 - [ ] Alarm or alert system for when the time series device data diverges "too far"